EconMaett/spotify-dashboard/README.md

-# Placeholder content
+# Spotify Dashboard

-This is some text
+This repository contains the code for a dashboard that displays Spotify's Top Songs playlist.